 As a guest dancer, she has performed in various roles.
 Notably Makoto Saito’s production of A Midsummer Night’s Dream and Alice.
 Another guest appearance was to dance Mazurka in Swan Lake Act 3 and Ensemble, Gershwin for Yurie Shimomura’s 2nd Dance Recital.

 Saki also joined Soraya Jayne’s International Ballet School’s 5th and 6th school performances as a guest dancer in Don Quixote and The Little Match Girl.

 From 2013-2015, she was given the opportunity to join K-Ballet as a teacher, studying their unique Teachers Training Course at Junior Associates level.

 In 2016, she returned to Soraya Jayne’s International Ballet School as the Pre-Ballet Teacher.

-Since 2017 Saki teaches the junior variation lesson once a month and the advanced ballet lesson once a week.
+Since 2017 Saki teaches the junior variation lesson once a month.
 She also helps during performance and competition season.

 Contemporary Dance Teacher

 Satoko started her classical ballet training at Soraya Jayne’s International Ballet School from the age of 4.
 After 12 years of intensive training, she auditioned and was accepted to train at The Joffrey Academy of Dance, Chicago.
 She fell in love with contemporary dance, and decided to move to the UK for further learning.
 She joined the Rambert School of Ballet and Contemporary Dance, London in 2013.

 At Rambert School she trained with Dr.Ross McKim, Mark Baldwin, Kerry Nicholls and Antonia Francheschi.
 In July 2016, she graduated from Rambert with a First Class Honours Degree and was invited to perform “The Creation” with Rambert Dance Company at the Gurshington Opera.